Feeding & Manners - Katie S. - Shaping, Blog #1 - Katie's Story

 A trained fit is a situation where the dog requires a lot of training support to be sustained in an environment in a way that is comfortable for him.

-The story that follows will show you examples of both these situations.
+The story that follows will show you examples of both of these situations.

 I want the dogs we produce here to live in a natural fit environment because this is easy on the dogs and their owners.

 Katie is not quite a beginner trainer, in my opinion, even at this point.
-She has worked with animals all her life, has a wonderful intuitive sense of animals, great observational skills, has completed the KPA Foundations course, and studied the blogs on my website.
-She is also wonderful about reaching back to us if she has questions, including sending us videos of the dogs' behaviors.
+She has worked with animals all her life, has a wonderful intuitive sense of animals, has great observational skills, and has completed the KPA Foundations course and studied the blogs on my website.
+She is also wonderful about reaching back to me if she has questions, including sending us videos of the dogs' behaviors.